Mixtape-Sessions/Advanced-DID/Exercises/Exercise-2/README.md

 analysis.
 Suppose we’re interested in assessing the sensitivity of the estimate for 2014 (the first year of treatment).
+We will use the “relative magnitudes” restriction that allows the violation of parallel trends between 2013 and 2014 to be no more than $\bar{M}$ times larger than the worst pre-treatment violation of parallel trends.

+*R instructions:*

-We will use the “relative magnitudes” restriction that allows the violation of parallel trends between 2013 and 2014 to be no more than *M̄* times larger than the worst pre-treatment violation of parallel trends.
-To create a sensitivity analysis, load the *HonestDiD* package, and call the *createSensitivityResults_relativeMagnitudes* function.
-You will need to input the parameters *betahat* and *sigma* calculated above, *numPrePeriods* (in this case, 5), and *numPostPeriods* (in this case, 2).
-I suggest that you also give the optional parameter *Mbarvec = seq(0,2,by=0.5)* to specify the values of *M̄* you wish to use.
+To create a sensitivity analysis, load the `HonestDiD` package, and call the `createSensitivityResults_relativeMagnitudes` function.
+You will need to input the parameters `betahat` and `sigma` calculated above, `numPrePeriods` (in this case, 5), and `numPostPeriods` (in this case, 2).
+I suggest that you also give the optional parameter `Mbarvec = seq(0,2,by=0.5)` to specify the values of $\bar{M}$ you wish to use.
 (Note: it may take a couple of minutes to calculate the sensitivity results.)

+*Stata instructions:*

+To create a sensitivity analysis, use the `honest_did` function.
+You will need to pass the options `pre` and `post` to specify the pre and post treatment estimates.
+I suggest that you also give the optional parameter `mvec` a value of `0.5(0.5)2` to specify the values of
+$\bar{M}$ you wish to use.
+(Note: it may take a couple of minutes to calculate the sensitivity results.)

 Look at the results of the sensitivity analysis you created.
-For each value of *M̄*, it gives a robust confidence interval that allows for violations of parallel trends between 2013 and 2014 to be no more than *M̄* times the max pre-treatment violation of parallel trends.
-What is the “breakdown” value of *M̄* at which we can no longer reject a null effect?
+For each value of $\bar{M}$, it gives a robust confidence interval that allows for violations of parallel trends between 2013 and 2014 to be no more than $\bar{M}$ times the max pre-treatment violation of parallel trends.
+What is the “breakdown” value of $\bar{M}$ at which we can no longer reject a null effect?
 Interpret this parameter.

 ## 4. Create a sensitivity analysis plot

+*R Instructions:*

-We can also visualize the sensitivity analysis using the *createSensitivityPlot_relativeMagnitudes*.
-To do this, we first have to calculate the CI for the original OLS estimates using the *constructOriginalCS* command.
-We then pass our sensitivity analysis and the original results to the *createSensitivityPlot_relativeMagnitudes* command.
+We can also visualize the sensitivity analysis using the `createSensitivityPlot_relativeMagnitudes`.
+To do this, we first have to calculate the CI for the original OLS estimates using the `constructOriginalCS` command.
+We then pass our sensitivity analysis and the original results to the `createSensitivityPlot_relativeMagnitudes` command.

+*Stata Instructions:*

+We can also visualize the sensitivity analysis using the `honestdid` command by adding the `coefplot` option.
+You can use the `cached` option to use the results from the previous `honestdid` call (for speed’s sake).

 ## 5. Sensitivity Analysis Using Smoothness Bounds